-- The practice of nursing deals with people, environment, and health.
+- The practice of nursing deals with people, the environment, and health.

 - Patients need help communicating their needs; they are uncomfortable and ambivalent about their dependency needs.

-- People are able to be secretive or explicit about their needs, perceptions, thoughts, and feelings.
+- People can be secretive or explicit about their needs, perceptions, thoughts, and feelings.